lsst-dm/dmtn-249/index.rst

 - Prompt Processing needs each worker to be able to transfer its own outputs back to the same :py:attr:`~lsst.daf.butler.CollectionType.RUN` collection in parallel.

-- Service-driven raw-ingest processes and may need to ingest each file independently and in parallel, and modify a single, long-lived :py:attr:`~lsst.daf.butler.CollectionType.RUN`.
+- Service-driven raw-ingest processes may need to ingest each file independently and in parallel, and modify a single, long-lived :py:attr:`~lsst.daf.butler.CollectionType.RUN`.

 - Transfers between data facilities triggered by Rucio events may also need to perform multiple ingests into the same :py:attr:`~lsst.daf.butler.CollectionType.RUN` in parallel.

 It is important to note that what is missing from Prompt Processing (and possibly the others) is sequence-point hook that could run :py:meth:`Butler.commit_transaction` to modify the database, close the transaction, and then possibly open a new one.
-When such a sequence-point hook is available, a single transaction could be used to wrap parallel *artifact* transfers that do the vast majority of the work, and this is what we expect batch- and user-driven ingest/import/transfer operations to do (to the extent those need parallelism at all).
+When such a sequence-point hook is available, a single transaction could be used to wrap parallel *artifact* transfers that do the vast majority of the work, with only the database operations and artifact verification run in serial.
+This is what we expect batch- and user-driven ingest/import/transfer operations to do (to the extent those need parallelism at all).

 To address these use cases we propose using two tables to represent locks: